24

 - One example of such activity is exhibited by lichens.
 In general, a lichen is a symbiosis between an algae and a fungus.

 - Some fungi produce siderophores, a type of chelating agent which can absorb various minerals and nutrients from the soil.
-By trading cations for hydrogen ions, siderophores make the soil more acidic, hence more prone to degradation.
+By trading cations for hydrogen ions, siderophores make the soil more acidic and more prone to degradation.

 Biological Weathering By Chemicals/Organic Compounds

-In this type of weathering, living organisms contribute through their organic compounds that contain molecules that acidify and corrode rock minerals.
-Because of such mechanism, biological weathering is also referred to as organic weathering.
+In this type of weathering, living organisms contribute through organic compounds containing molecules that acidify and corrode rock minerals.
+Because of such a mechanism, biological weathering is also called organic weathering.

 By Plants